4 Common Ways Students Avoid Plagiarism Detection

 Is Text Modification Cheating?

 Sometimes, the most reckless students turn to direct plagiarism, plainly copying someone else’s work word-for-word.
-Rather than citing the author or using their quotations, a person plagiarizing the text pretends that the work belongs to them.
+Rather than citing the author or using their quotations, plagiarizing the text pretends that the work belongs to them.
 Direct plagiarism is the easiest to detect, with practically any plagiarism checker for teachers available online.

 Detecting Text Modification Using Technology